card gamer logo

 • Your character has been out since the start of the current turn

-Damage doesn’t go away from cards, meaning you might want to use tokens to keep track of who has taken damage.
-You can also only challenge with a card once per turn, but you can challenge with multiple different characters in the same turn if you want to go all-out against your opponent.
+Damage doesn’t go away from cards, meaning you will need to use tokens to keep track of who has taken damage.
+Cardboard tokens are included with Lorcana Starter Decks, but you can also use fancier ones if you prefer, such as the custom tokens we tested for this guide.
+Note that you can only challenge with a card once per turn (unless a card ability or action effect changes that), but you can challenge with multiple different characters in the same turn if you want to go all-out against your opponent.

 This article may contain affiliate links.
 If you use these links to purchase an item we may earn a commission.
 Thank you for your support.